History & Restoration Project

 Historically, the floodplain vegetation would have been primarily forested with some scrub-shrub and emergent communities.
 Dominant tree species would have been western redcedar, black cottonwood, Douglas-fir, big leaf maple, and red alder.
-By 1895, the site had been logged for the first time.
+Indigenous people, including the “Willow People”, a band of the Duwamish Tribe, have called the area home since time immemorial.
+By 1895, the site had been logged for the first time to make way for White settlers.
 Maps from 1916 indicate that large portions of the North Creek channel system, including the reach that runs through the site, had been straightened and confined within artificial levees so that North Creek would serve as a flume for delivery of logs from upper portions of the watershed to Lake Washington sawmills.
 Following logging and since about the 1930s, the site was used for grazing or farming (most recently as the Boone/Truly Ranch).
 To improve site conditions for farming, extensive drainage systems (e.g., ditches and tile drains) were constructed by various owners in attempt to manage both groundwater and surface waters.

-Construction of the Hiram Chittendom locks and the Montlake Canal (1913 – 1916) in Seattle that connected Lake Washington to the Puget Sound resulted in the lowering of Lake Washington by approximately 12 feet.
+Construction of the Hiram Chittenden locks and the Montlake Cut (1913 – 1916) in Seattle connected Lake Washington to the Puget Sound, resulting in the lowering of Lake Washington by approximately 12 feet.
 This steepened the lower reaches of North Creek significantly, changing the surface hydrological conditions.
 Urbanization in the upper portions of North Creek over the last 60 to 70 years has also had significant impacts on the hydrologic characteristics of the channel and floodplain.
 Increases in impervious surfaces have resulted in greater runoff and an increase in peak flows.

 Restoration of the Wetland